BDC Hamburger Icon

 1. Conduct employee engagement surveys.

-One of the first things you can do to improve employee engagement is conduct an employee engagement survey.
+One of the first things you should do on your mission to improve employee engagement is conduct an employee engagement survey.
 This type of survey is key to understanding how engaged your employees currently feel and what is driving their engagement or disengagement.

 “Until you really understand what’s behind employee engagement, it’s really hard to offer more than Band-Aid solutions,” Carla Yudhishthu, chief people officer at Mineral, told business.com.
 “The best way to do this is by issuing an internal survey that gets at this in a scientific way.”